ikubicki/fibaro-salus-it600/README.md

 # Salus IT600 thermostats integration

 Virtual device that allow to control Salus IT600 thermostats.
-It creates three child devices that show current temperature and humidity.
-The previous binary switch was removed and replaced with operating status on main device.
+It creates three child devices that show current temperature, humidity and a valve that indicates operating state of the thermostat.

 Due to discontinuation of the cloud access, it is necessary to switch to a local mode in Salus Gateway and use a proxy solution.